Wolverhampton: Ministry of Housing, Communities and Local Government

-On 20 February 2021, it was announced as part of the government's levelling up strategy, that what is now the Department for Levelling Up, Housing and Communities would be the first government department to have a headquarters based outside of London.
-Five hundred posts, including those of senior civil servants, will be moving to Wolverhampton by 2025.
+On 20 February 2021, it was announced as part of the government's levelling up strategy, that the Department for Levelling Up, Housing and Communities (now the Ministry of Housing, Communities and Local Government) would be the first government department to have a headquarters based outside of London.
+Five hundred posts, including those of senior civil servants, are scheduled to be moving to Wolverhampton by 2025.
+The then Secretary of State, Robert Jenrick officially opened the Ministry's new offices in the i9 building at the city's public transport interchange development on 10 September 2021.

-On 23 February 2021, the then Secretary of State, Robert Jenrick, announced he was hopeful that staff would be working in Wolverhampton by the summer of 2021.
-He also announced that they were considering building a new office development in or around the city centre to house the new headquarters.
-The Prime Minister, Boris Johnson, suggested it should be within walking distance of local newspaper Express & Star, where he previously did work experience.